tres-framework/docs/routing.md

 ```

 ### Error pages
-You can customize the Error 404 Not Found page by using the notFound() method.
+You can change the Error 404 Not Found route by using the notFound() method.
 ```php
 Route::notFound([
     'controller' => 'ErrorController',